jht1493/ICM-2020-Code/weeks/01_intro.md

 - gray scale number, eg: 0 (white), 128 (gray), 255 (black)

-- red, green, blue, alpha array, eg: [255,0,0,100] is full red with medium alpha setting.
-Note the square backets in this expression.
+- red, green, blue, alpha, eg: 255, 0, 0, 100 is full red with medium alpha setting.

-- try setting different colors for each shape

 ## Ex 1.1 explore sketch draw_rect_alpha

-- alpha colors added to the sketch
+In this sketch alpha values are used for colors.

 Open this sketch in a separate window so that you can play it and read this page at the same time.
 [sketch - draw_rect_alpha](https://editor.p5js.org/jht1493/sketches/6mrwOv4RD)

-This sketch uses the [Red,Green,Blue,Alpha] format for colors.
+This sketch uses the Red, Green, Blue, Alpha format for colors.
 The values Red, Green, Blue and Alpha are numbers between 0 and 255.
 The alpha value can range from 0 (no alpha, white color), to 255 (full value of the color components).
 For example, alpha value 127 will mix an even amount of the background color with the fill color.
 Alpha value 20 will give a very light tint of the fill color on the background.

+### Try

 - try clicking each button repeatedly and observe the laying of the colors

-- try every low values of alpha, eg. 10 and compare to medium alpha value 100
+- try low values of alpha eg. 10, and compare to medium alpha value eg. 100

 ## Ex 1.1 explore sketch draw_rect_createSpan

-In this exercise we'll define a few other functions to explore the p5js canvas coordinate system, shapes, and color.
+In this exercise a few other functions are added to explore the p5js canvas coordinate system, shapes, and color.

 Open this sketch in a separate window so that you can play it and read this page at the same time.
 [sketch - draw_rect_createSpan](https://editor.p5js.org/jht1493/sketches/C83N_DY9w)

-## Ex 1.1 question sketch draw_rect_createSpan
+### Questions

-- When do the numbers change and when don't they change?
+- when do the numbers change and when don't they change?

-- What is the lowest value you see for the mouseX value?
+- what is the lowest value for mouseX within the canvas area?

-- What is the largest value for mouseX?
+- what is the largest value for mouseX within the canvas area?

-- What value in the code will change the width of the canvas?
+- what value in the code will change the width of the canvas?

-- What color value is reported for the background?
+- what color values are reported for different areas on the canvas?

 ## Ex 1.2 explore sketch draw_shapes_body